eteubert/multi-feed-reader/readme.txt

 It introduced some long overdue features to the language and I refuse to support legacy junk.
 Please ask your hoster to update, kindly.

+= How many feeds can I add to a collection? =

+That depends on two aspects: Feed response time and feed size.
+Each feed you add increases the time needed to display the final page.
+The results are cached, so most of the time the page will render in a snap.
+If you'd like to see how long the page rendering takes when the cache is expired, have a look at the logfile (/wp-content/multi-feed-reader/reader.log).
+Look for the last line containing "template generated".
+It contains the durations.

+Rule of thumb: On average, one feed requires one second.
+5 Feeds are fine.
+10 might work.
+20 is probably too much.
+Your mileage may vary :)

 = Can I help to add a feature? =

 That would be awesome!